arjrkgithub/python_training_project_repo/README.md

     Setup the Python Intrepreter either Virtual envrionment or System Environment{in PyCharm, File -> Settings -> Project:<your_project_name> -> Interpreter -> Choose appropirate one}

-    Plase the sample files and configure the respective path in your program and run it
+    Please use the sample files and configure the respective path in your program and run it

 python_notebook_training :